nauqh/resonances/README.md

 <img  width="1000" src="Components.png">

+### 1. Extraction

-The project's primary focus is on refining the Spotify Million Playlist Dataset by employing a meticulous data cleaning process to extract approximately 600,000 unique track identifiers (URIs).
-These URIs serve as the foundation for interfacing with the Spotify API to retrieve both audio characteristics and associated metadata for each track, enabling the development of a recommendation system tailored to individual user preferences.
+Our project revolves around refining the Spotify Million Playlist Dataset.
+We achieve this by meticulously cleaning the data, resulting in approximately 600,000 unique track identifiers (URIs).
+These URIs form the bedrock for interfacing with the Spotify API, allowing us to retrieve both audio characteristics and associated metadata for each track.
+This, in turn, enables us to develop a recommendation system finely tuned to individual user preferences.

-In our project, we have opted not to employ the complete original dataset for training the recommendation engine due to limitations and inconsistencies in the JSON format.
-As a result, we have devised a comprehensive solution for creating a customized dataset, leveraging the Million Playlist Dataset as its core.
-This process involves the initial extraction of all song URLs, followed by a thorough data aggregation and cleaning process aimed at isolating unique URIs and eliminating any duplications.
+Rather than utilizing the complete original dataset for training our recommendation engine, we've chosen a different approach due to limitations and inconsistencies in the JSON format.
+Instead, we've crafted a comprehensive solution that revolves around creating a customized dataset, with the Million Playlist Dataset at its core.
+This process involves the initial extraction of all song URLs, followed by a meticulous data aggregation and cleaning process.
+The goal here is to isolate unique URIs while eliminating any duplications.

+Through this meticulous approach, we gather essential audio features and pertinent song metadata, which includes artist and album details.
+This carefully curated dataset will serve as the cornerstone of our recommendation engine, ensuring that users receive highly relevant results through our interface.

+More information on the data can be found through [Spotify Developer](https://developer.spotify.com/documentation/web-api)

+### 2. Storage and Retrieval